mosaic-jasondebolt/phoenix/Phoenix/README.md

 from within a Lambda function that listens for pull request events from GitHub.

 ##### template-release-environments-pipeline.json
-This is a release specific template, supporting multiple stack instances.
 Each stack instance of this template is associated with a release into a specific release environment.
 This stack(s) associated with this template are created/updated/deleted from within a Lambda function that listens for push events from GitHub where the branch matches the regular expression pattern "release-\d{8}$".
 See the "release_webhook" Lambda function in the lambda folder for details.

 #### template-microservice-cleanup.json
-This is a global, non-environment specific CloudFormation template.
 This template creates an AWS CodeBuild job that destroys all AWS resources for one or more environments (dev, testing, prod, etc).
 The "buildspec-destory-microservice.yml" buildspec deletes CloudFormation stacks in the appropriate order.
 A project admin can manually kick off this CodeBuild job to completely destory one or more Phoenix environments.

 #### Environment Specific Stacks